Icinga/icingaweb2/doc/installation.md

 # <a id="installation"></a> Installation

 The preferred way of installing Icinga Web 2 is to use the official package repositories depending on which operating system and distribution you are running.
-But it is also possible to install Icinga Web 2 directly from source too.
+But it is also possible to install Icinga Web 2 directly from source.

 ## <a id="installation-requirements"></a> Installing Requirements